-A child said to me that he likes my lantern because he likes small things like shapes.
-He said that when he looked into the glass he could see cars going past and that the cars looked better in the lantern than they did going along the road as real cars.
-His mother said to him that there were some Beast Quest books on the shelf and he said: maybe.
+A child said to me that he likes my glass lantern because he likes small things like shapes.
+He said that when he looked into the glass he could see cars going past, and that the cars looked better in the lantern than they did going along the road as real cars.
+His mother told him there were Beast Quest books on the shelf, and he said, ‘Maybe’.

-She said there are also some Star Wars and he said: maybe.
+She said there were also some Star Wars, and he said, ‘Maybe’.

 A lady was pleased to see a copy of The Elegance of the Hedgehog.
 She said it is on her to read list which has a thousand books on it already.
-She said it is quite wearying.
+She said the list is wearying.
 She did not see the lantern.

-On the pavement, outside my shop, a man has opened his esky on the pavement and there is no ice.
+Just outside the door of my shop a man has opened his esky on the pavement, and there is no ice.
 His wife asks him why he can’t even pack an esky properly.
-He raises both hands in the air and stands there motionless but she has got back into the car.
+He raises both hands in the air and stands there motionless, but she has gotten back into the car.
 Then she locks all the doors.

 I wonder if anyone will come in for a book today.
-But then I remember that the small boy who likes shapes had chosen a book called Pharaoh’s Boat which had pyramids on the front.
+Then I remembered the small boy who likes shapes; he had chosen a book called Pharaoh’s Boat which had pyramids on the front.